 We strongly discourage our members, who do not have the proper insurance and license, from attempting any live bee removals.

-We recommend that you contact more than one of the members listed below.
+We recommend that you contact more than one of the members listed below with a detailed description of your bee problem.
 With the understanding that they are independent contractors, with differing amounts of experiences and skill levels.
 Some on the list are companies while some are independent beekeepers.
 Some of them carry liability and professional insurance.
 Some do not.

 Please conduct your own Due Diligence (research/investigation) when choosing a LIVE BEE REMOVAL SPECIALIST.